What is macro photography?

 Do I need a flash for macro photography?

-It can sometimes be difficult to get adequate light on a subject of macro photography.
-Depending on the lens(es) you are using, and what your subject matter is, you may absolutely need a flash or it may not be necessary.
-If you do need a flash, you should get one specifically designed for macro photography.
+It can sometimes take work to get adequate light on the subject of macro photography.
+Depending on the lens(es) you are using and what your subject matter is, you may need a flash, or it may not be necessary.
+If you need a flash, you should get one specifically designed for macro